 6-7 Nov 2019

 EISA supported its partner, the Somali Women's Leadership Initiative (SWLI), to expand its dialogue and experience sharing round table series on: "Role of Women and Provisional Constitution Review Process".
 SWLI convened a two-day workshop with women leaders from 17 Banadir Administration Region districts on 6 - 7 November 2019.
-A total of 67 women leaders and community influencers have benefited from this workshop which will improve their participation in public affairs in their communities.
+A total of 67 women leaders and community influencers benefited from this workshop which will improve their participation in public affairs in their communities.

 6 Nov 2019